Best Schools in Medway

 157 Marshall Road, Rainham, Rainham, ME8 0AJ

 Bryony School, located in Rainham, Medway (postcode ME8 0AJ), is a well-established independent co-educational primary school serving children aged 2 to 11 years.
 Founded in 1956, the school has developed a strong reputation for delivering a balanced and broadly based curriculum designed to prepare pupils effectively for secondary education and entrance to senior schools of their choice.
 With a focus on small class sizes, Bryony fosters a warm and nurturing environment where each child is known personally by their teachers, promoting confidence and empathy alongside academic growth.
 The school emphasizes a sense of community, with many parents and staff having long-standing links to the school, which helps build a supportive and inclusive atmosphere.
+Teaching staff at Bryony School are dedicated specialists who provide a wide range of subjects and extracurricular activities, encouraging pupils to achieve high standards both academically and in sports.
+The school prides itself on maintaining high expectations, which translate into commendable outcomes in local 11-plus selection tests.
+During the disruptions of 2020, Bryony ensured continuous learning through an effective online education program, demonstrating adaptability and commitment to pupil progress.
+Although recent standardized test scores show some performance below national averages in Year 6 SATs, the school’s strengths lie in its individualized approach, strong community ethos, and preparation of children for the next stage of their education in a supportive and engaging environment.

 Community school